SurrogateInc/surrortg-sdk/games/dog_feeder/README.md

 ## The game implementation

 The main functionality of the game is to move the servo back and forth on user action.
-There is couple of existing classes in our SDK to help us create this effect:
+There is couple of existing classes in our SDK to help us create this functionality:

-- [Switch](/surrortg/inputs/switch.py) allows us to run code when user presses a key or button on mobile
+- [Switch](/surrortg/inputs/switch.py) allows us to run code when user presses or releases a key or button on mobile
-- [Servo](/surrortg/devices/servo.py) allows us to easily control a servo between given min_pulse_width and max_pulse_width (the angle of the servo)
+- [Servo](/surrortg/devices/servo.py) allows us to easily control the angle of the servo between given min_pulse_width and max_pulse_width
 - [Game](/surrortg/game.py) can be used to react to different states of the game loop